 PVA Music auditions will consist of three components: a prepared solo, technique, and an interview.

 Your string audition checklist:

-Please prepare a short solo (30 seconds to 1 minute, if your solo is longer choose a short section of it) that highlights your own personality as a musician.
-It could be a part of your current orchestra music, or a solo specifically for your instrument.
+- Prepared Solo: Please prepare about 1 minute of music.
+If your solo is longer, choose a short section that highlights your strengths as a musician.
+It can be an orchestral excerpt or a solo piece.
 For strings, the Suzuki books or the RCM repertoire books are both an easily accessible place to find a piece at an appropriate level for you.